Skip to main content

 Step 1 — Create an API token

-2. Click Create MCP Token.
+2. Open the Manual MCP config tab and click Create MCP Token.
 This creates a user-scoped token with the mcp:access scope.

 3. Copy the token (starts with cal_...) immediately — it’s shown once.